liguori/savings/README.md

 # Savings-Projection
- Project your income into the future while also taking expenses into account
+ Project your income into the future while also taking expenses into account.

+ ## Technologies

+- Blazor
+- Radzen Blazor
+- ASP.NET Core
+- Entity Framework Core
+- SQLite
+- Electron